 The OpenGL Utility Toolkit is an OpenGL helper library used by the KiCad graphics abstraction library (GAL)and is always required to build KiCad.

 The Cairo 2D graphics library is used as a fallback rendering canvas when OpenGL is not available and is always required to build KiCad.

 The Python programming language is used to provide scripting support to KiCad.
-It needs to be installed unless the [KiCad scripting](#kicad_scripting) build configuration option is disabled.
+It is always required to build KiCad.

 The wxPython library is used to provide a scripting console for Pcbnew.
 It needs to be installed unless the wxPython scripting build configuration option is disabled.
 When building KiCad with wxPython support, make sure the version of the wxWidgets library and the version of wxPython installed on your system are the same.
 Mismatched versions have been known to cause runtime issues.

-The Curl Multi-Protocol File Transfer Library is used to provide secure internet file transfer access for the [GitHub] plug in.
-This library needs to be installed unless the GitHub plug build option is disabled.
+The Curl Multi-Protocol File Transfer Library is used to provide secure internet file transfer access for the Plugin and Content Manager.

 The Ngspice Library is used to provide Spice simulation support in the schematic editor.
 Make sure the the version of ngspice library used was built with the—with-ngshared option.
 This library needs to be installed unless the Spice build option is disabled.

 KiCad has many build options that can be configured to build different options depending on the availability of support for each option on a given platform.
 This section documents these options and their default values.

 The KICAD_SCRIPTING_WXPYTHON option is used to enable building the wxPython interface into Pcbnew including the wxPython console.

 The KICAD_SPICE option is used to control if the Spice simulator interface for Eeschema is built.
 When this option is enabled, it requires Ngspice to be available as a shared library.
 This option is enabled by default.